Liberty Road (France)

+In 2003 this borne, located in the Boulevard Laënnec, Rennes, had recently been restored.

-Liberty Road (French La voie de la Liberté) is the commemorative way marking the route of the Allied forces from D-Day in June 1944.
+Liberty Road (La voie de la Liberté) is the commemorative way marking the route of the Allied forces from D-Day in June 1944.
 It starts in Sainte-Mère-Eglise, in the Manche département in Normandy, France, travels across Northern France to Metz and then northwards to end in Bastogne in Belgium, on the border of Luxembourg.
-At each of the 1,146 kilometres, there is a stone marker or 'Borne'.
+At each of the 1,146 kilometres, there is a stone marker or borne.
 The first lies outside the town hall in Sainte-Mère-Église.

 History

 Soon after the end of World War II, Guy de la Vasselais, mayor of Bleury-Saint-Symphorien, previously French liaison officer to George S. Patton, suggested the idea of erecting a monument to commemorate the Liberation of France by the American Armies: a monument that would symbolize the idea of Liberty.
 He proposed installation of a distinctive marker placed at each kilometre interval along the roads followed by General Patton's Third United States Army.